 Here are 5 different things you can do on Chatbooks right now:

 1. Set up an automatic book series.

-You can set up a book subscription to print everything you post to Instagram or mark as favorite on your phone (it’s called a series subscription on the app).
+You can set up a book subscription to print everything you mark as favorite on your phone or post to Instagram (it’s called a series subscription on the app).
 My kids LOVE looking through our stack of Chatbooks and seeing our family’s memories.

-We use softcover for this, because it’s kid-friendly and so cheap that I don’t mind if they love it to death.
-But you can choose: softcover or hardcover, 6″ or 8″ square, photo covers or floral, free shipping or trackable.
+We use softcover for this because it’s kid-friendly and so cheap that I don’t mind if they love it to death.
+But you can choose softcover or hardcover in 6″ or 8″ square, as well as photo or stylized covers, with free shipping or trackable.

 2. Make a custom ABC Book for a toddler in your life.

 Chatbooks is working with Dallas Clayton to provide cute ABC artwork you can use to make a personalized alphabet book.

 3. Choose the Rifle Paper Co floral covers!

 Chatbooks is always doing cool collaborations with talented artists, and right now you can print or reprint your series books in beautiful floral covers.

 (The Rifle Paper Co patterns are not available on custom books right now – but there are other covers that you can use for custom books!
 Look in the app for “collections” to see cover options from Stately Type, Oh Joy!, The House That Lars Built, and Lisa Congdon.
 All super cute, and perfect for themed books like babies, travel, etc.)